Best Mid-Size SUVs in Canada: Our 10 Top Picks

 Who is this for?
 Families looking for a tough SUV that offers various kinds of engine configurations.

-Ford’s Explorer had become a household name that’s endured six generations.
-Entirely overhauled for the 2022 model year, it brings to the table unique design language and a choice of compelling engine choices while remaining highly competitive.
+Ford's Explorer has become a household name that's endured six generations, synonymous with versatility and reliability.
+Entirely overhauled for the 2022 model year, it brings to the table a unique design language and a choice of compelling engine choices, remaining highly competitive in its class.
+When comparing it to its larger sibling, the full-size SUV Ford Expedition, several contrasts and similarities emerge, illuminating the diverse range Ford offers to meet different consumer needs.

 At the bottom of the ladder, the 2.3L EcoBoost turbocharged four-cylinder engine makes a stout 300 horsepower and 310 lb-ft of torque, all while towing up to 5,300-pounds.
 Consumers can then opt for a hybrid option that will still haul up to 5,000 pounds.
-Those wanting a bit more performance can opt for the Explorer ST and Platinum trims with their twin-turbocharged 3.0L V6 engine.
-That one cranks out an astonishing 400 horsepower and 415 lb-ft of torque and cranks the towing rating up to 5,600 pounds.
+For those seeking enhanced performance, the Explorer ST and Platinum trims are prime choices, featuring a twin-turbocharged 3.0L V6 engine.
+This powertrain delivers an impressive 400 horsepower and 415 lb-ft of torque, pushing its towing capability to 5,600 pounds.
+In comparison to the Porsche Cayenne, the Explorer ST offers a compelling mix of power and utility, serving as an accessible alternative for enthusiasts valuing performance in the mid-size SUV category, without the luxury price tag associated with the Porsche brand.

 Looking for something that’s a bit more off-road oriented?
 Try the available Explorer Timberline model, complete with offroad tires, skid plates and a slew of off-road ready accessories.